rich-iannone/DiagrammeR/README.md

          date_time >= ymd('2013-01-01', tz = "GMT") + days(day_of_year - 1) &
            date_time < ymd('2013-01-01', tz = "GMT") + days(day_of_year))

-# Create the 'nodes' data frame where at least one column is named "nodes" or "node_id"
+# Create the node data frame
 # Column 12 is the 3-letter code for the airport departing from
 # Column 13 is for the airport arriving to
 # (Option: change df to 'nycflights13_day' and only airports used for the day will be included)